KhronosGroup/glTF-Sample-Models/2.0/StainedGlassLamp/README.md

 ## Authoring Details ##

 The model was created with [3ds Max](https://www.autodesk.com/products/3ds-max/) and exported to glTF via the [Max2Babylon](https://github.com/BabylonJS/Exporters/tree/master/3ds%20Max) exporter.
-The glTF file was then edited manually in [Visual Studio Code](https://code.visualstudio.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions. [glTF-Transform](https://gltf-transform.donmccurdy.com/cli.html) was used to compress the PNG textures into KTX using ETC1S compression.
+The glTF file was then edited manually in [Visual Studio Code](https://code.visualstudio.com) with the [glTF Tools](https://github.com/AnalyticalGraphicsInc/gltf-vscode) extension to add KHR extensions.
+[KTX Software](https://gltf-transform.donmccurdy.com/cli.html) was used to compress the PNG textures into KTX using ETC1S compression.

 The textures were created from photo reference, then augmented with procedural textures and hand-painted detail.
-The emissive textures were pre-rendered in 3ds Max using the V-Ray renderer and sphere lights, and the textures were hand-tuned to look better in Babylon.js.
-Because the emissives do not represent physically-accurate lighting, they can only simulate diffuse lighting not reflection/refraction, so the pure-metal and plastic-bead materials do not have emissive textures.
+The emissive textures were pre-rendered in 3ds Max using the V-Ray renderer and sphere lights, and the textures were hand-tuned to work with baseColor and transmission.

 ## License Information